IRL2/nanover-docs/source/tutorials/vrclient.rst

 Choosing your installation method
 #################################

-Please choose from the dropdown options below to learn about how to install NanoVer iMD with your chosen VR setup:
+Please choose from the dropdown options below to learn about how to install NanoVer iMD-VR with your chosen VR setup:

 .. dropdown:: Using PC-VR